Mutation of Property: Process, Documents & Importance

 When is Property Mutation Required?

 One of the most common cases is mutation of property after death, where ownership transfers to legal heirs.
 In such cases, mutation ensures that the successor becomes the rightful owner in government records.
-Among the many benefits of mutation of property is that it helps avoid future legal disputes and makes it easier to pay taxes, sell, or further transfer the land in the future.
+Among the many benefits of mutation of property is that it helps avoid future legal disputes and makes it easier to pay taxes, sell, or further transfer the real estate asset in the future.

 Documents Required for Property Mutation